Uberspace/lab/source/guide_codimd.rst

   #./ajax-adapter.js \
   #./editor-client.js

 .. note:: This is how it worked at the time of writing and it might be different for the version you downloaded.
 If it is different, try commenting out everything related to ``UglifyJS``.
 If the compilation fails the first time due to RAM limitations, just start it again.
-For me, it always worked the second time.
+It tends to work the second time.

 Compile the source
 ------------------